 When we started raising backyard chickens, we put a lot of thought and research into the chickens we wanted to buy.
-Learning which breeds were best for our purpose saved us time and money by avoiding buying chickens not suitable for what we wanted.
+Learning which breeds were best for our purpose saved us time as well as money by avoiding buying chickens not suitable for what we wanted.
 Now, twenty years later, we know which breeds work best for us.
-For the chicken breeds we can’t find locally we order from eFowl and highly recommend them.

 Backyard Chickens for Egg Layers